swisspost/design-system/packages/components/src/components/post-card-control/readme.md

 ### `groupReset() => Promise<void>`

-A public method to reset the group controls `checked` state to `false`.
+A hidden public method to reset the group controls `checked` state to `false`.

 #### Returns